Finding The Right Green Screen Stock Footage

-Fantasy, Science Fiction, and Surreal Settings
+Fantasy, Futuristic, and Surreal Settings

 For more general fantasy, science fiction, or surrealistic footage, you can find a good selection at many of the stock video sources listed and linked above.
-The same is true of Western or other periodic settings.
+The same is true of Western or other period settings.